 - optionally including the UE IP address Pool Identity from which the UE IP address shall be allocated by the UP function.

-The CP function may request the UP function to allocate the same UE IP address/prefix to several PDRs to be created within one single PFCP Session Establishment Request or PFCP Session Modification Request by:
+The CP function may request the UP function to allocate the same UE IP address/prefix to several PDRs to be created (i.e. using Create PDR) within one single PFCP Session Establishment Request or PFCP Session Modification Request, or to several PDRs to be modified (i.e. using Update PDR) within one single PFCP Session Modification Request by:

 - setting the CHOOSE flags (CHOOSE IPV4 and/or CHOOSE IPV6) in the UE IP Address IE of each PDR to be created with a new UE IP address/prefix;